 I was thinking about the influence of parents, living or dead, on their adult children.
 No doubt the impact is significant, and fate deals her hand randomly in such matters.
-But to what extent can we overcome circumstances, for example parental influence?
-Philip Larkin wrote the most depressing poem I’ve ever read about parents,
+But to what extent can we overcome parental influence?
+I don’t know.
+Pursuant to these questions consider the most depressing poem I’ve ever read about parents.

 This Be The Verse

 They fuck you up, your mum and dad.

 They may not mean to, but they do.

 They fill you with the faults they had